davidthecodingguy/The_Daily_Travel_Log/README.md

 <br />
 <br />
 #3:
-The program will follow relevant SOLID principles for ease of development and maintenance.
+The program will follow the Single Responsibility Principle and the (NOT ADDED YET) for ease of development and maintenance.
+The MainMenu, ErrorHandling, ProgramStart, RetreiveData, SaveData, ProgramLogo, RetrieveDataTests, and SaveDataTests all follow the Single Responsibility Principle.
+Comments detailing each class's use of these principles can be found in comments in the respective class files.
 <br />
 **Required Feature Addressed:** Add comments to your code explaining how you are using at least 2 of the SOLID Principles.
 <br />